VITObelgium/openeo_algorithm_catalog/README.md

 |   └── README.md        # Documentation specific to the UDP
 └── benchmark_scenarios/  # Directory containing benchmark scenarios for the algorithm
-    ├── example.ipynb  # Example Jupyter notebook demonstrating the algorithm usage └── algorithm_name.json  # Benchmark scenario definition generated from the UDP demostrated in the notebook ├── utils/               # Directory containing utility scripts for the algorithm
+    ├── example.ipynb  # Example Jupyter notebook demonstrating the algorithm usage └── algorithm_name.json  # Benchmark scenario definition generated from the UDP demonstrated in the notebook ├── utils/               # Directory containing utility scripts for the algorithm
 |__ changelog.md        # Changelog for the algorithm